hao441/hao441/README.md

 About Me
 ---

-<div align="right"><b>Hi, </b></div>
-- 👀 I’m interested in life
+👀 I'm always looking for ways to condense and simplify code.
-- 🌱 I’m currently learning Kotlin
+🌱 I’m currently developing cross platform apps
-- 💞️ I’m looking to collaborate on life
-- 📫 How to reach me = on the ether

 <!---
 hao441/hao441 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.